For the main character index, see here

 - Opportunistic Bastard: Used the King's Landing riots to become king of the capital in all but name, and then turned on his squire Trystane by leading his men in arresting him on behalf of Lord Borros Baratheon when he arrived to secure the capital for Aegon II.

-- Pre-Mortem One-Liner: When Alfred Broome approached Maegor's Holdfast and demanded him to step aside in the name of the king, Perkin calmly placed a hand on his shoulder before saying "There is a new king", and then shoved Broome to his death in the spikes below.
+- Pre-Mortem One-Liner: When Alfred Broome approached Maegor's Holdfast and demanded him to step aside in the name of the king, Perkin calmly placed a hand on his shoulder before saying "We have a new king now", and then shoved Broome to his death in the spikes below.

 - Reassigned to Antarctica: After Lord Cregan Stark arrested the conspirators in the murder of Aegon II, many of the accused chose to take the black and join the Night's Watch, led by Ser Perkin.